maazmmd/EventsTracker-Webscrap/README.md

 ```bash
 mvn package
 ```
-You can run the app without packaging it using - (Note below command is to run using command line)
+You can run the app on Tomcat by copting war present in target folder into $CATAliNE_HOME/webapps or
+Alternatively, you can start using spring-boot

 ```bash
 mvn spring-boot:run